 You can vote for the election of all the nominees described above, vote for the election of some of them and withhold from voting for others, or withhold from voting for all of them.
 Unless otherwise instructed, the persons named in the accompanying Proxy will vote FOR the election of each of the nominees described above as director of the Corporation.

 3. APPOINTMENT OF AUDITORS

-Shareholders are asked to vote for the appointment of Davidson and Company, LLP, a partnership of Chartered Accountants ("Davidson"), as auditors of the Corporation for the current financial year and to authorize the directors to fix the auditors' remuneration.
+Management proposes that Davidson and Company, LLP, Chartered Professional Accountants, be reappointed as auditors of the Corporation for the 2025-2026 fiscal year and that the directors be authorized to fix their remuneration.